Grant-S-Z/GrantSite/content/post/Build a blog.md

 hugo new site GrantSite
 ```

-Now you can open VSCode or Emacs to edit your own blogs.
+Now you can open VS Code or Emacs to edit your own blogs.
 Use

 ```bash
 hugo server